Bocas Town Carnival

 Our initial impression was of a town out of the wild west movies: Wooden shacks with boardwalks and upper level balconies.
 Most of the buildings seem to be constructed on stilts overlooking the water on the seaward side.

-And in fact, there are quite a few ‘cowboy’ establishments that will soon have you reassessing your budget.
+… and there are in fact quite a few ‘cowboy’ establishments that will soon have you reassessing your budget.

 Hotel Terrazza